noiseprotocol/noise_spec/noise.md

    to each message.

- * **Negotiation data**:  Applications might wish to support the transmission of some **negotiation data** prior to each handshake message.
-Negotiation data could contain things like version information, and identifiers for Noise initial protocols and switch protocols.
-One approach would be to send a single-byte type field prior to each Noise handshake message, where zero indicates no change from the current Noise protocol, and where unknown type values cause the message to be rejected.
-More flexible approaches might include sending extensible structures such as protobufs, but are outside the scope of this document.
+ * **Negotiation data**:  Applications might wish to support the transmission of some negotiation data prior to the handshake, and/or prior to each handshake message.
+Negotiation data could contain things like version information and identifiers for Noise protocols.
+For example, a simple approach would be to send a single-byte type field prior to each Noise handshake message.
+More flexible approaches might send extensible structures such as protobufs.
+Negotiation data introduces significant complexity and security risks such as rollback attacks (see next section).

 \newpage